open-telemetry/opentelemetry-js/packages/opentelemetry-metrics/README.md

 ```

 ### Gauge
-Gauge metrics express a pre-calculated value that is either Set() by explicit instrumentation or observed through a callback.
+Gauge metrics express a pre-calculated value.
 Generally, this kind of metric should be used when the metric cannot be expressed as a sum or because the measurement interval is arbitrary.
 Use this kind of metric when the measurement is not a quantity, and the sum and event count are not of interest.
 Gauges are defined as `Monotonic = false` by default, meaning that new values are permitted to make positive or negative changes to the gauge.
 There is no restriction on the sign of the input for gauges.

 ```js
 const { Meter } = require('@opentelemetry/metrics');